druce/AInewsbot/README.md

 - [License](#license)

-A Python notebook/script to help find the latest news about AI

 **AInewsbot** is an end-to-end pipeline for **AI news gathering → topic clustering → summarization → AI newsletter & podcast creation**

 (potentially other subjects by modifying source URLs and filters / search parameters / prompts)